 STUDY IN SOUTH KOREA

-Why Consider Study Abroad in South Korea Programs
+Why Consider Studying Abroad

-Living and studying in South Korea may provide students an opportunity to explore a beautiful and vibrant country.
-Study in South Korea is a once in a lifetime opportunity, whether exploring South Korea’s large and bustling capital city, Seoul, or exploring the country’s lush coastlands and countryside, students are sure to enjoy a variety of interesting sights and gorgeous views.
+Living and studying in South Korea may offer students the opportunity to explore a beautiful, vibrant country.
+Studying in South Korea is a once-in-a-lifetime opportunity.
+Whether exploring South Korea’s large and bustling capital city, Seoul, or its lush coastlines and countryside, students are sure to enjoy a variety of interesting sights and gorgeous views.
 Students are also likely to enjoy South Korea’s rich and dynamic culture.
 South Korea is officially known as the Republic of Korea.
-It is located in the southern part of the Korean Peninsula in East Asia.
-It shares a land border with North Korea and oversea borders with Japan and China.
-South Korea’s terrain is comprised mostly of mountains with some coastal plains, rolling hills, river basins, and valleys.
-It has a humid continental and subtropical climate with four distinct seasons.

 Cost of Living in South Korea

 The national currency of South Korea is the “won”.
 In October of 2013, 1061 won was equivalent to 1 U.S. dollar.
-Depending on where one lives, one can rent an apartment and enjoy sports and leisure-related activities in South Korea for about the same price as one can in many parts of the United States.
-Groceries, clothing, private transportation, and the purchase prices of apartments, however, are typically higher in South Korea than they are in the U.S. Meanwhile, public transportation, utilities, and restaurants are typically less expensive in South Korea than they are in the U.S. Overall, the cost of living in South Korea is slightly higher than it is in the United States.
-Salaries, however, are slightly lower.
-South Korea has a technologically advanced transportation system comprised of highways, bus routes, ferries, and high-speed railways.
-Travel by air is also a popular mode of transportation.
-As mentioned above, public transportation is relatively cheaper than public transportation in the U.S. Private transportation, or purchasing a car and buying gasoline, however, is more expensive in South Korea than it is in the U.S.
+Depending on where one lives, one can rent an apartment and enjoy sports and leisure activities in South Korea for about the same price as in many parts of the United States.
+Groceries, clothing, private transportation, and apartment purchase prices, however, are typically higher in South Korea than in the U.S. Meanwhile, public transportation, utilities, and restaurants are typically less expensive in South Korea than in the U.S.

 South Korean Culture

-Much of Korean culture is rooted in Confucianism and emphasizes family and community values within a hierarchical structure.
-The hierarchy is based upon relationships between people and emphasizes the social importance and relevance of familial and communal relationships.
-Harmony within families and between individuals is of primary importance when you study in South Korea, and many Korean people focus on establishing, maintaining, and protecting individual and familial “kibun”.
-Kibun is a concept that has no direct English translation, but roughly translates to pride, emotion, feelings, and portrayal.
-South Koreans take great care to maintain respectability and status (social and cultural, individual and communal) through the diligent care of and respect for kibun.
+Kibun is a concept with no direct English translation, but it roughly means pride, emotion, feelings, and portrayal.
+South Koreans take great care to maintain respectability and status (social and cultural, individual and communal) through diligent care for and respect toward kibun.
 This is especially evident in many South Koreans’ focus on establishing and maintaining harmony, or a sense of peace, calm, and comfort in any situation, no matter the circumstances.

 Social media & sharing icons powered by UltimatelySocial